IrynaShvets/chat-app/README.md

 ## yarn

 ## In server's directory is a .env file.
-Change the value to your own
+Change the value to your own.

 ## server